Short Strand

 The Short Strand (an Trá Ghearr) is a working class, inner city area of Belfast, Northern Ireland.
 It is a mainly Catholic and Irish nationalist enclave surrounded by the mainly Protestant and unionist East Belfast.

-It is on the east bank of the River Lagan in the townland of Ballymacarret, which is part of County Down.
+Short Strand is located on the east bank of the River Lagan in the townland of Ballymacarrett, which is part of County Down.
 The borders of the Short Strand are Albertbridge Road (to the south), Short Strand Road (to the west), Newtownards Road (to the north) and Bryson Street/Clandeboye Gardens (to the east).
 At the Short Strand's northeast corner is St Matthew's Catholic church.

 For decades, Protestants and Catholics have regularly clashed at the edges of the Short Strand.
 This has led to fierce rioting and, occasionally, gun battles.
 Much of the Short Strand is surrounded by peace lines.

 History

+18th century

+The name 'short strand' refers to the previous river shoreline of Ballymacarrett townland, before the land to the west was reclaimed in stages from the River Lagan for industrial use in the 18th century.
+This included the first glassworks in the area, established by Benjamin Edwards in 1776, which also used sand from the river to make its glass.

 19th century

 In the 19th century, many Catholics moved from County Down to the area.